dinh/dashboard-sample/README.md

 The site has the following functionality without javascript:

 1. Updating the chart based on timeframe selection.
-2. Search bar to search for US listed securities.
+2. Search bar to find US listed securities.
 3. Polling to update the news feed every 5 minutes.

 All can be seen on the homepage: